palkan/action_policy/docs/caching.md

 end
 ```

-You must configure a cache store in order to use this feature:
+You must configure a cache store to use this feature:

 ```ruby
 ActionPolicy.cache_store = MyCacheStore.new
 ```

-Or in Rails:
+Or, in Rails:

 ```ruby
 # config/application.rb (or config/environments/<environment>.rb)